 Continuing Education (CE) - Certificate Program in Social Emotional Arts

-UCLArts & Healing is approved by the California Psychological Association (CPA), and maintains responsibility for this program and its content.
+Arts & Healing Initiative is approved by the California Psychological Association (CPA), and maintains responsibility for this program and its content.

 IMPORTANT NOTICE: Those who attend this program in full and complete the appropriate evaluation form will receive CE credits.
 Please note that credit will only be granted to those who attend the entire program.
 Those arriving more than 15 minutes after the start time or leaving before the program is completed will not receive CE credit.